robert-ulrich-hofmann/firefox-extension-reddit-enhancements/README.md

 todo: sync manifest

 "Gives the user options to always go to old.reddit.com/ when opening a reddit URL, always accept or decline all reddit cookies and always set the 18+ age confirmation."

+todo: publish and link here and from here